stratostg2/stratostg2.github.io/README.md

-# Topic group 3 of the STRATOS Initiative: Intitial Data Analysis
+# Topic group 2 of the STRATOS Initiative: Selection of variables and functional forms for multivariable models

 ## Aims
-To improve awareness of Initial Data Analysis (IDA) as an important part of the research process and to provide guidance on conducting IDA in a systematic and reproducible manner.
+The main aim of TG2 of the STRATOS initiative is to derive guidance for variable and function selection in multivariable analysis.

 ## STRATOS Initiative
 https://stratos-initiative.org/